moda-gov-tw/PETs-Applications/README.md

 ## Disclaimer

 The applications listed here only serve as the minimum demonstrations of using PETs.
-Their source code should not be directly deployed for real-world use.
+Their source code should not be directly deployed for production use.